 Bryan is a larger medium-sized city located in the state of Texas.
 With a population of 82,118 people and 17 constituent neighborhoods, Bryan is the 45th largest community in Texas.

-In terms of college education, Bryan is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.71% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Bryan is somewhat higher than in the average US city of 21.84%: 27.24% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Bryan is English.
 Other important languages spoken here include Spanish and Chinese.